observatorium/opentelemetry-collector-builder/README.md

 $ opentelemetry-collector-builder --name="my-otelcol"
 ```

 The module types are specified at the top-level, and might be: `extensions`, `exporters`, `receivers` and `processors`.
-They all accept a list of components, and each component is required to have at least the `gomod` entry.
+They all accept a list of components, and each component is required to have at least the `gomod` entry when using contrib modules.
 When not specified, the `import` value is inferred from the `gomod`.
 When not specified, the `name` is inferred from the `import`.

 The `import` might specify a more specific path than what is specified in the `gomod`.
 For instance, your Go module might be `gitlab.com/myorg/myrepo` and the `import` might be `gitlab.com/myorg/myrepo/myexporter`.